Privacy notice – Roehampton Law School Clinic

-The record of your case and copies of any documents you have supplied and any notes we have made will be stored safely and securely in an online data storage system.
+The record of your case and copies of any documents you have supplied and any notes we have made will be stored safely and securely in an online case management system.
 We may also download copies of your case.

 We will make sure any information is stored securely and only accessed when there is a good reason by the Clinic staff and volunteers.

 We will only keep your personal information for as long as necessary, which will depend on the type of information held and the reason for holding it.

 We will keep your information about you only for as long: